jacobp100/jacob-does-code/technicalc.md

 The modern interface that makes a clean break from traditional pocket calculators.
 Equations are entered in a natural way, adhering to every detail of hand-written maths.

-The _advanced maths engine_ also makes this the only calculator you&rsquo;ll ever need.
+The _advanced maths engine_ also makes this the only calculator you'll ever need.

-You&rsquo;ll find your garden variety logs, sins, and cosines &mdash; but for when you need it, the engine has full support for imaginary numbers, vectors, matrices, sums and products, and differentiation and integration.
+You'll find your garden variety logs, sins, and cosines &mdash; but for when you need it, the engine has full support for imaginary numbers, vectors, matrices, sums and products, and differentiation and integration.

 ---